A Forgotten Population

 In addition to helping each child chart the course toward a brighter future and personal redemption, LifeChanger FSU also encourages and facilitates their social interaction within peer groups, breaking the cycle of solitude and isolation by placing these rehabilitated children in Jewish recreational and experiential education programs and cultivating their senses of charity and responsibility by providing opportunities for volunteerism, activism, and youth leadership training.

-16 major cities across the Ukraine, and growing
+29 cities and towns across the Ukraine, and growing

 75 cases successfully closed